 - Junction FET Transistor

 Bipolar Junction Transistor (BJT)

-These are current controlled devices and are of two types NPN and PNP.
-In NPN, majority of current is carried by electrons.
-In PNP, majority of current is carried by holes.
+These are current-controlled devices and are of two types NPN and PNP.
+In NPN, the majority of the current is carried by electrons.
+In PNP, the majority of the current is carried by holes.

-When a transistor is combined with a schottky diode, it is called schottky transistor.
-Introducing that type of diode prevents the transistors from saturating by diversion of extreme input current.
+When a transistor is combined with a Schottky diode, it is called Schottky transistor.
+Introducing that type of diode prevents the transistors from saturating by the diversion of extreme input current.